 My husband and I go through a lot of hand soap.
 Especially in winter with cold and flu bugs around every corner, we’re always lathering up.
 While I used to spend crazy amounts of money keeping the house stocked, this winter I branched out from my world of DIY lotions, potions and shampoos into hand soap.
 And this charcoal hand wash has become a quick favorite.

-It’s not technically antibacterial (better for our microbiomes), but since plain soap and water have been shown to be as effective as antibacterial soaps, it has no problem keeping sickness at bay.
+It’s not technically antibacterial (better for our microbiomes), but since plain soap and water have been shown to be as effective as antibacterial soaps, it has no problem keeping sickness at bay (at least in our experience — we’ve never been healthier!)

 How to Make Charcoal Hand Soap

 Charcoal has long been known for its ability to settle upset stomachs, whiten teeth and absorb toxins from our bodies.
 But little did you know, it’s also incredibly nourishing and moisturizing for dry skin.
-This makes it a fantastic addition to soaps, scrubs and masks because it leaves skin feeling squeaky clean and balanced.
+This makes it a fantastic addition to homemade bath and body products because it leaves skin feeling squeaky clean and balanced.

 If you’ve ever used charcoal before you’re probably all too aware of this, but the stuff can be messy.
 It’s super fine and lightweight, so it has a tendency to “poof” into the air and settle everywhere.
-I highly recommend closing the windows and turning off fans when working it with it to keep the mess to a minimum.
-But if you do spill some, rest easy because from my experience, it doesn’t stain.
-Just make sure to rinse it off as soon as possible.
+I highly recommend closing the windows, turning off fans and being very careful when working it with it to keep the mess to a minimum.
+But if you do spill some, don’t panic.
+From my experience it doesn’t stain but you will need to rinse it off right away and toss your clothes immediately into the wash.
+To be safe, maybe even pre-treat it with a stain stick if you can’t get to it right away.

 Charcoal Hand Soap